ankitdsi2010/Neural_Style_Transfer/README.md

 a 100-dimensional vector representing its style.
 This style vector is then fed into another network, the *transformer network*, along with the content image, to produce the final stylized image.

-I have written a [blog post](https://magenta.tensorflow.org/blog/2018/12/20/style-transfer-js/) explaining this project in more detail.

 ### Is my data safe?
 Can you see my pictures?